 Sacred Parenting (Ephesians 6:4)

 One of the greatest privileges that many of us will ever have in life is the challenge of parenting.
 If you’re a parent, you still remember the day that you held your new baby in your arms.
 We probably didn’t realize it all that day, but life is never the same again.
-We get the privilege of shaping this brand new individual, of being the greatest influence in their lives for the most critical phase of their lives.
+We have the privilege of shaping a new individual and being their main influence during a crucial phase of their lives.
 I remember the sense of awe that I had both times I experienced becoming a father.
-Of course, that sense of awe was soon replaced by feelings of exhaustion, but every once in a while it’s good to be reminded of the privilege that is ours to be parents of children.
-Bill Cosby remarked that being a parent is the “most beautifully irrational act that two people in love can commit,” and he was right.
+That sense of awe may fade into exhaustion, but it's important to remember the privilege of being a parent.
+Bill Cosby said that parenting is the "most beautifully irrational act" that two people in love can do, and he's right.

 Parenting isn’t just a privilege; it’s also a challenge.
 Somebody once said, “Before I got married, I had six theories on raising kids.
 Now I have six kids and no theories” (Lord Rochester, 1675).
 The stakes are high in parenting, and the answers aren’t always easy.
 James Dobson once wrote a book called Parenting Isn’t for Cowards, and he was right.
-The problem with being a parent is by the time you have it all figured out, your kids are all grown and you’re out of a job.
+The problem with being a parent is by the time you have it all figured out, your kids are all grown, and you’re out of a job.
 Parenting is tough.
-It’s rewarding, but it’s also a challenge to know how to love and discipline and shape our children as they grow, until they’re released as adults, and most of the time, as parents themselves.
+Parenting is rewarding yet challenging as we learn to love, discipline, and guide our children until they become independent adults and eventually parents themselves.

 One of the challenges that we have in parenting is that we tend to parent our children the way that we were parented.
-That can be a very good thing if your parents were good parents, but it can also be a very bad thing to replicate the mistakes that our parents made in raising us.
+It can be beneficial to follow good parenting examples, but it's important to avoid repeating our parents' mistakes.
 I personally am fathering without ever really having had a positive role model from my father.
 Some of you are in the same situation.
 I can’t afford to make the same mistakes with my children that my father made with me.
 How do I learn how to be a father?

 I want to look at a passage of Scripture that talks about the responsibility we have as parents.
 It’s found in Ephesians 6, which is found on page 1321 of your pew Bibles.
 Paul addresses both children and fathers in this passage.
 The word that he uses for father could actually be translated parent.
-This passage speaks directly to some of the issues of parenting, and I want to look at it today to see what the Bible says about how we can fulfill our responsibilities as parents according to God’s instructions.
+This passage addresses parenting issues, and today I want to explore what the Bible says about fulfilling our responsibilities as parents according to God’s guidance.

-I’m still learning about parenting myself, and I thought it might be a little presumptuous for me to share these principles as if I have it all together.
-So I’ve asked some veteran parents in our congregation to share what they’ve learned as parents, now that their children are grown.
+I'm still learning about parenting, so I feel it's presumptuous to share these principles as if I have everything figured out.
+I asked experienced parents in our congregation to share their insights from raising children.
 I’ve collected some of their insights, and I will share them as we go.

 I was also amazed to realize that many of the parenting dilemmas we face are addressed in Ephesians 6.
-I’ve found myself skimming over this passage, but today I want to take a bit longer to reflect on what Paul says about how to effectively parent according to God’s instructions.
-The instructions we’re about to read were part of something called house codes.
+I usually skim this passage, but today I want to take time to reflect on Paul's advice for parenting according to God's guidance.
+The guidelines we are about to examine are derived from what is known as house codes.
 They were common in that day in various religions and settings.
 They basically described how the family was to operate.
-Before we read this passage, you need to understand the context of how families operated back then, and then we can look at how Paul’s teachings apply to us today.
+Before reading this passage, it's important to understand the family dynamics of that time.
+Then we can explore how Paul's teachings are relevant to us today.

 Back when Paul wrote this passage, families were different from today.
 Back in that day, fathers had almost unlimited rights.
 We looked at how this related to marriage the other week.
 Husbands could look at their wives and say “I divorce you” three times, and the divorce was official.
 Wives couldn’t divorce their husbands, but husbands could divorce their wives very easily.